All Episodes

 That is the truth.

-That's what Carl Mark Twain did.
+That's what Karl Mark Twain did.

-It there's always the tragedy and the humor.
+There's always the tragedy in the humor.

-He uses all the magicians' tactics of deception, misdirection, human props, and he most importantly owns the name game.
+He uses all the magicians' tactics of deception, misdirection, human props, and he, most importantly, owns the name game.

-And for example, the litmus test was the trade in destruction program.
+And, for example, the litmus test was the trade-in destruction program.

 No one ever heard of that, but everybody's heard of cash for clunkers.